-I live and practice in Binfield in Berkshire and am married with three teenage children who really are the reason that I discovered homeopathy!
+I live and practice in Binfield in Berkshire and am married with three grown-up children who really are the reason that I discovered homeopathy!

 I originally took a degree in Library and Information Studies which led me to work in the IT industry, initially for a small company but later in the corporate world of IT (with all it’s stresses and challenges).